BWibo/3dcitydb-mkdocs/docs/compatibility.md

 The following table outlines the compatibility between __3DCityDB__ versions, __citydb-tool__ versions (including the legacy [Importer-Exporter](https://3dcitydb-docs.readthedocs.io/en/latest/impexp/index.html)), and the supported data formats and their versions.
-The 3DCityDB `v3` is included for reference but should no longer be used in production.
+The 3DCityDB `v3` is included for reference but is no longer recommended for production use.

 | 3DCityDB version | Tool version                     | Supported standards and encodings | Supported standard/encoding versions                           |
 |------------------|----------------------------------|-----------------------------------|----------------------------------------------------------------|